YixuPan/CAMPUS.AI/ui/README.md

-# CAMPUS.AI UI
+# CampusSphere UI

-The frontend user interface for the CAMPUS.AI calendar application.
+The frontend user interface for the CampusSphere calendar application.

 ## About